storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 ### Core File Access

-In {ref}`Core File Access <getting-started-core-file-access>` mode, and for files in object storage uploaded using tools other than Object Mount, we have some dynamic defaults set for ownership and permissions.
+In [Core File Access](getting-started-core-file-access) mode, and for files in object storage uploaded using tools other than Object Mount, we have some dynamic defaults set for ownership and permissions.
 In these circumstances, the owner of cloud objects is always reported to be the current user, the directory mode is reported as `0777`, and the file mode is reported as `0666`.

 The defaults can be overridden by using the `uid`, `gid`, `filemode` and `dirmode` options within the `CUNO_OPTIONS` environment variable.
 By doing so, an administrator can set the default UID/GID and access mode permissions that apply to all files and directories of cloud storage accessed by Object Mount.
 This might be considered in circumstances where an application starts as one user, but mid-process switches context to run as another; services like web-servers often function in this way.